gkrthk/Json-data-mapper/README.md

 ## Introduction

-For single page applications, data sources are API's which returns JSON responses.
+Single page applications will have JSON responses from the middleware API's.
 Most of the time we definitely require an adapter layer to transform data from API as needed by the UI layer.
 This module provides a single adaptive layer which will transform the JSON received from API to the UI required format.
 This is a native typescript module.

 ## Get Started